 However, if screen quality really doesn’t bother you, this might be absolutely fine, but it is important to note you can get laptops in a similar price range with better qualities.

 You get 8GB of DDR4 RAM which is excellent as it is exactly what you would need to run games on today’s market.
 Because this laptop is mostly aimed at mid-range gaming, this should fulfill your needs perfectly.
 However, if you wanted to stream, you would definitely be at a disadvantage with this laptop as not only does it lack good screen quality, but 8GB of RAM just wouldn’t be enough to do this.

 In terms of appearance, much like its screen, the design of the laptop is quite dated and has nothing exciting about it, though this may be preferable for those wanting a simplistic look.
-Overall, this laptop is fine for entry-level gamers, but those who are more well versed in the gaming world will definitely see the impact of all of its drawbacks in a gaming experience.
+Overall, this laptop is fine for entry-level gamers and is a good option for a gaming laptop under $700.
+But those who are more well-versed in the gaming world will definitely see the impact of all of its drawbacks in a gaming experience.

 8. Acer Nitro 5 (impressive CPU but falls short on the display & graphics)

 CPU: 2.5 GHz Intel Core i5 | GPU: NVIDIA GeForce GTX 1050 | RAM: 8GB DDR4 | Screen: 15.6-inch ( 1920 x 1080) | Storage: 256 SSD | Battery:48 Whr | Dimensions: 15.3 x 10.5 x 1.1 inches | Weight: 5.95lbs